Medical lasers are used in various clinical applications, including cancer therapy and ophthalmology.

 - The primary performance parameters are a photon density of ∼104 s−1 eV−1, with a high degree of linear polarisation of >95%.

 - The laser will be able to study the extreme states in gases, solids and plasma.

-- The configuration of the laser can be altered to investigate systems that involve non-linear quantum electrodynamics (QED).
-In addition to vacuum birefringence, relativistic induced transparency (RIT) and nuclear resonance fluorescence (NRF).
+- The laser configuration can be altered to investigate systems that involve non-linear quantum electrodynamics (QED).
+In addition to vacuum birefringence, relativistically induced transparency (RIT) and nuclear resonance fluorescence (NRF).
 Including photoactivation, photonuclear reactions and photofission.

 308 and 459

 353 and 459

 457 - 528